stanford-rc/globus.stanford.edu/accounts/link.md

    icon="exclamation-triangle"
    header="Identities cannot be double-linked" content="If you want to 'move' a linked identity, you will need to un-link the identity from the 'losing' primary, before you link it to the 'gaining' primary."
 %}

-<a name="example"></a>
-{% include hero-image.html
-   src="/assets/accounts/IdentityDiagram.svg"
-   alt="A diagram of one human with a Stanford account, a Google account, and an Ohio State account." caption-header="Three accounts, one identity" caption-text="This person has accounts at two instutions, plus Google, but Globus recognizes this as one Human."
-%}